Clara Tauson vs. Vera Zvonareva: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Clara Tauson vs. Vera Zvonareva Trends and Insights

-- In her 26 matches over the past 12 months across all court types, Tauson has played an average of 20.0 games.
+- Through 26 matches over the past 12 months (across all court types), Tauson has played 20.0 games per match and won 53.4% of them.

-- In her 14 matches in the past 12 months across all court types, Zvonareva is averaging 20.6 games per match while winning 46.0% of those games.
+- In her 14 matches in the past 12 months across all court types, Zvonareva is averaging 20.6 games per match and winning 46.0% of those games.

-- Through eight matches on hard courts in the past 12 months, Zvonareva has averaged 18.4 games per match and 9.2 games per set, winning 44.9% of those games.
+- Zvonareva has played eight matches on hard courts in the past year, and has averaged 18.4 games per match and 9.2 games per set while winning 44.9% of games.

-- Tauson and Zvonareva have not competed against each other since 2015.
+- Dating back to 2015, Tauson and Zvonareva have not met on the court.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.